alexdapunt/mailas-blog/content/post/holiday-in-brandenburg.md

 ### 5.Urlaub an der Seenplatte

-Enjoy your free time in a modern holiday home in the heart of the Mecklenburg Lake, the largest contiguous lake area in Central Europe
+Here you can enjoy your time off in a modern vacation home in the heart of Lake Mecklenburg.
+The entire surrounding area is the largest contiguous lake area in Central Europe.

-The house it is an amazing starting point for hikes, bike tours and canoe tours on countless interconnected lakes
+The house it is an amazing starting point for hikes, bike tours and canoe tours.

-They have suggestions for different type of activity
+They have suggestions on their website for different type of activity

 * **Link**  [https://urlaub-an-der-seenplatte.com/?page_id=382](https://urlaub-an-der-seenplatte.com/?page_id=382 "https://urlaub-an-der-seenplatte.com/?page_id=382")
 * **Distance from Berlin:** 112 kilometers